handsontable/handsontable/docs/next/guides/accessories-and-menus/keyboard-shortcuts.md

 #### Adding a conditional keyboard action

-To make a keyboard action run on a certain condition, provide a function to the `runOnlyIf` property:
+To make a keyboard action run on a certain condition, set the `runOnlyIf` parameter to a function:

 ```js
 const gridContext = hot.getShortcutManager().getContext('grid');